Wassist/cli/README.md

 ## Sending messages

-The `messages send` command supports the full WhatsApp unified message format: text, media, buttons, and footers — all composable via flags.
+The `messages send` command supports the full WhatsApp message options: text, media, buttons, and footers — all composable via flags.

 ### Text only